5 U.S.C. §2105: Employee

 (a) Every individual is an employee if the

-services is the legal relationship of employer and employee.
-(The
+is the legal relationship of employer and employee.
+(The word ``employer''

-word ``employer'' as used in this section only, notwithstanding the
+as used in this section only, notwithstanding the provisions of

-the person for whom services are performed has the right to
+exists when the person for whom services are performed has

-control and direct the individual who performs the services,
+the right to control and direct the individual who performs

-is, an employee is subject to the will and control of the employer
+accomplished.
+That is, an employee is subject to the will and control

-direct or control the manner in which the services are performed; it
+actually direct or control the manner in which the services are

-is sufficient if he has the right to do so.
-The right to
+performed; it is sufficient if he has the right to do so.
+The right

-discharge is also an important factor indicating that the person
+to discharge is also an important factor indicating that the

 of an employer, but not necessarily present in every case, are the